Dasharo/docs/docs/osf-trivia-list/dasharo.md

 that in case of coreboot documentation it would be better to use open-source based firmware distribution.
 It doesn't mean we agree with that decision:

-* Definitions and rules used in coreboot documentation review
+* Definitions and rules used in coreboot documentation review are not clear.
-* Rules seem not to be applied equally to all contributors of [coreboot distribution][cb-distro]
+* Rules seem not to be applied equally to all contributors of [coreboot distribution][cb-distro].

 ## Why Dasharo is not called coreboot firmware distribution?